AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Resource functions.md

         }'
         ```

--   Example 2: Pull the content of the text file from OSS.
+-   Example 2: Pull the content of a text file from an OSS bucket.
     -   Text content:

         ```